Our 2025 Clinical Registries Day Speakers

 Professor Matthew Reeves

-Mathew Reeves is a Professor of Epidemiology at Michigan State University, East Lansing, Michigan, USA.
+Matthew Reeves is a Professor of Epidemiology at Michigan State University, East Lansing, Michigan, USA.
 His research interests centre on quality of care and outcomes in stroke patients using large clinical stroke registries such as the national Get-With-The–Guidelines-Stroke program.
 He has taken a keen interest in studying stroke in women and the challenges of care transitions following hospital discharge.
 His experience in clinical trials includes being PI of the MISTT (Michigan Stroke Transitions Trial) study which tested alternative care transition interventions including a social worker-led case management program and educational support provided by a patient-centred website.

 His methodological training includes a PhD in epidemiology from the University of Pennsylvania (USA), his public health training includes working at the Centres for Disease Control (CDC), Atlanta, GA, and his clinical training includes degrees in veterinary medicine from the University of Liverpool, UK and Colorado State University, USA.
 He mentors undergraduate and graduate-level students, teaches evidence-based medicine to medical students, cardiovascular disease epidemiology to graduate students, and research methods to clinical fellows and residents.